 I have begun a juice fast in an attempt to overcome menstrual cramps and to balance my hormones to get more energy.
 Below you will find detailed daily notes of what I ate.
 After the juice fast I will transition to a hormone balancing diet.

-To read the introduction to this diet, go to: female hormone imbalance diet.
-It explains about the supplements, superfoods, herbs and juices that I am taking.
+To read the introduction to this diet, including a detailed description of what I ate and why, go to: female hormone imbalance diet.
+It details the supplements, superfoods, herbs and juices that I was taking during this diet.

 Read also: Natural Remedies for Menstrual Cramps, Part 1 and Part 2.